 Another factor is how long it’s been since you’ve been in the sun.
 That first day out after a long winter is more likely to end in the hot, red skin of a sunburn.
-You have to build tolerance and take breaks from direct sunlight in shade.
+You have to build tolerance and take breaks from direct sunlight in the shade.

 Another reason could be the position of the sun.
 You’re less likely to burn at 9 am than high noon.

 Finally, not wearing sunscreen is a surefire way to get a sunburn.
 You’ve heard it before and’ll hear it again: it helps protect your skin from the most damaging UV rays.